Monday July 24th, 2017

 La Balade pour la Paix: an Open-air Museum

 The Vancouver Biennale is proud to support the Montreal Museum of Fine Arts for the exhibition La Balade pour la Paix: An Open-air Museum.
+This is the museum's first outdoor public-art exhibition and celebrates several worthy milestones including the the 375th anniversary of Montreal, the 50th anniversary of Expo 67 and the 150th anniversary of Canadian Confederation.
 The exhibition theme is an expression of fundamental values of humanism, peace, inclusivity, and accessibility, much like the enduring values promoted by Expo 67 when it opened Montreal and Quebec to the world.

 Friday April 1st, 2016